-- Women who wore their bras 24 hours per day had a 3 out of 4 chance of developing breast cancer
+- Women who wore their bras 24 hours per day had a 3 out of 4 chance of developing breast cancer.

-- Women who wore their bras less than 12 hours per day had a 1 out of 52 risk
+- Women who wore their bras less than 12 hours per day had a 1 out of 52 risk.

 Additionally, taking medications that alter hormones (like contraception or HRT) can mask symptoms of hormone-related problems and make them harder to detect.

-Exercise has a host of other benefits besides breast health, so there is nothing to lose!
+Here is my complete list of lymph-circulating activities.
+They also have a host of other benefits besides breast health, so there is nothing to lose!

-Lifestyle Factors and Breast Health
+Lifestyle Factors That Help (or Hurt) Breast Health

 Other lifestyle factors have been correlated with an increased or decreased risk of breast cancer.
-Factors that are commonly associated with a decreased risk of breast cancer are:

 - Having more than one child